CloudLabsAI-Azure/Solution-Accelerators/Intelligent-Document-Processing/Lab-Guide.md

 ### STEP 2 - Authorize Office 365 API Connection

 1. We need follow the same procedure to authorize the Office 365 API as we did for the Event Grid API.
 We have to authorize the API connection in two minutes.
-Once you see the message **Authorize idp<inject key="DeploymentID" enableCopy="false" />o365api API Connection** in yellow, go to **Intelligent** resource group.
+Once you see the message **Authorize idp<$uniqueNumber>o365api API Connection** in yellow, go to **Intelligent** resource group.

 ![Authorize office365 api Yellow](../media/Intelligent-Document-Processing/authorize-officeapi-yellow.jpg)

-2. Search for the **idp<inject key="DeploymentID" enableCopy="false" />o365api** resource in the resources search tab and click on it.
+2. Search for the **idp<$uniqueNumber>o365api** resource in the resources search tab and click on it.
 This will now take you to a API connection page.

 ![select office365 api in RG](../media/Intelligent-Document-Processing/Search-select-OfficeAPI.jpg)